 Job Title: Executive Director of the Annual Fund

 Organization: Rice University

 Degree(s): Bachelor's degree in English

-Emily Hilber has worked in higher education advancement for over nine years, the last five of which were in the Rice Annual Fund at Rice University in Houston, TX.
-She is currently the director of the Annual Fund, overseeing a staff of 16 class officers and direct marketers.
-Prior to serving as the director, Ms. Hilber founded the Rice Annual Fund Student Initiative (RAFSI) with the help of several capable undergraduates who wished to make an impact at the university, and led the Rice young alumni giving program, increasing the number of leadership donors and volunteers throughout her tenure.
-Prior to joining Rice University, Emily was an associate director in the Lafayette College Annual Fund in Easton, PA.
+Emily Hilber, CFRE, has worked in higher education advancement for over ten years, the last seven of which were in the Rice Annual Fund at Rice University in Houston.
+She is currently the executive director of the Annual Fund, overseeing a staff of 16 class officers and direct marketers.
+Prior to serving as the executive director, Ms. Hilber founded the Rice Annual Fund Student Initiative (RAFSI) with the help of several capable undergraduates who wished to make an impact at the university, and led the Rice young alumni giving program, increasing the number of leadership donors and volunteers throughout her tenure.
+Prior to joining Rice University, Ms. Hilber was an associate director in the Lafayette College Annual Fund in Easton, PA.
 Ms. Hilber became a Certified Fund Raising Executive (CFRE) in December 2012 and earned a bachelor’s degree in English from the State University of New York (SUNY) at Binghamton University in 2006.
 Like many fundraising professionals, her beloved work as a student Telefund caller at her alma mater led to a career in development.

 Job Title: Senior Director of Development Research & Resources

 Degree(s): Bachelor's degree in sociology and master's degree in social sciences